This piece was made during 2012’s TEDxAthens. The likeness of the man on the right ranks high as one of the most

 For many years I thought it was Heisenberg – not Walter White’s alter ego, but the actual 20th century physicist who was his namesake.

 Heisenberg and the world of quantum mechanics he helped introduce to the world in the ’20s flew in the face of Einstein’s Theories of Relativity and still troubles physicists and defies common sense today.

 In the world of quantum mechanics, electrons move not in orbits but in ‘probability clouds’.
 Heisenberg first stated that it’s impossible to simultaneously know an electron’s position and momentum, as formulated in his Uncertainty Principle.
 That’s what Einstein was in part replying to when he said “I, at any rate, am convinced that God does not throw dice.”

 It just seemed so right that a work of street art would portray Heisenberg & Einstein together like that, showing that both theories have to be compatible by necessity – a tribute to the incompleteness of human knowledge, the interconnectedness, indeed, the relativity, of all things.

-At least this piece is on Iera Odos, the Holy Road that traditionally connected Elefsina and Athens for the Panathenaea, back when people did believe the Gods threw dice.
+This piece is on Iera Odos, the Holy Road that traditionally connected Elefsina (Eleusis) and Athens for the Panathenaea, back when people did believe the Gods threw dice.